sourcegraph/deploy-sourcegraph/docs/configure.md

    ```

 _You'll need to [update the site configuration](#update-site-configuration) so that all your deployments will see the updated site configuration._

+4. Refer to the [Configure network access](#Configure-network-access) section to make sure that `sourcegraph-frontend`'s port `3443` is properly exposed.

 ## Configure repository cloning via SSH